 Just to illustrate using an opposite example:

 I know that if I go to the doctor and tell her that I’m feeling very tired (especially if I am pregnant), she immediately orders tests to see if I have a vitamin deficiency.

 Can you imagine if tired women were automatically prescribed, say, Adderall, without even a test of their hemoglobin levels or a pregnancy test?

-Even worse, antidepressants and many other medications actually deplete the body of vitamin B and other nutrients, making their emotional state even worse, which leads the doctor to simply increase the dose and initiates a harmful cycle.
+Even worse, antidepressants & many other medications actually deplete the body of vitamin B and other nutrients, making the sufferer's emotional state even worse, which leads the doctor to simply increase the dose and initiates a harmful cycle.